 A group is defined as two to five people.
 Each member of a group must participate in research and interpretation of the topic.

-Of course!
-Students do not need to attend the same school in order to participate with a given group.
+This can be allowed.
+Students do not necessarily need to attend the same school in order to participate with a given group.
+It is best if they are within the same ISD or school district however.
+Please check with your teacher first.

 There are two separate divisions at THD; these are the Junior and Senior divisions.
 The Junior division consists of students in grades 6 through 8, and the Senior division consists of students in grades 9 through 12.
 There is no competition between these two divisions.